 Before entering into any kind of contract, you should do some research (or due diligence) into the other party.
 Maybe your company has contracted with this party before, in which case you should review your prior dealings with this company If you have not had prior dealings, you should look into the company’s reputation.

-In some cases, you may want to do a credit check, or a litigation check to see if they are involved in multiple lawsuits or ask for references for the other party.
+In some cases, you may want to do a credit check to see if they are involved in multiple lawsuits or ask for references for the other party.
 If you have had prior dealings with this party, you should reflect on those prior dealings.
 Were there aspects of the prior contract or relationship that were problematic?
 Will this contract be performed by the same people?
 How did prior negotiations go, if any?
 Were you satisfied with the performance of the other party?
 These considerations are significant as they can highlight the need for additional contractual provisions or more detailed procedures to avoid issues or streamline the contracting process.

 What Happens If Things Go Wrong?